oddbird/oddsite/content/2016/10/07/github-projects.rst

 My first impressions are mixed.
-There's a lot to like about these new features, and the ability to finally organize issues — but the flow doesn't feel well-integrated yet.
+There's a lot to like about these new features, and the ability to organize issues — but the flow doesn't feel well-integrated yet.
 We'll write about the experience in more detail